Quindaro Townsite: Archeological and oral history projects

-An archaeological study in 1987–1988, required for a public project, revealed the remains of the 1850s townsite.
+An archaeological study in 1987–1988 for a public project revealed the remains of the 1850s townsite.
 The foundations of 20 main buildings, two outbuildings, three wells, and one cistern were found.
 From original maps, newspapers, and letters, researchers know other structures existed.
 Because of the significance of the town, the townsite has been designated an archaeological district on the National Register of Historic Places.
 A number of public history projects have been undertaken to engage the public and share the discoveries.

 In 1993, Kansas State University, in cooperation with the Mayor's Underground Railroad Advisory Commission and the Quindaro Town Preservation Society, commissioned graduate students to develop proposals for a park to incorporate the ruins and archaeology of Quindaro.
-Their 13 proposals were presented at a major public meeting, displayed at the state capitol's rotunda, and presented in numerous venues around the state.
-While consensus is lacking on how to develop a park, the plans have been successful in engaging the public and teaching history.
+Their 13 proposals were presented at a major public meeting, displayed at the state capitol rotunda, and presented at numerous venues around the state.
+While no consensus formed on how to develop a park, the plans were successful in engaging the public and teaching history.

-In 1996, the University of Kansas sponsored a major oral history project, in which more than a dozen professors interviewed people among the nearby African-American community for their family accounts of Quindaro.
+In 1996, the University of Kansas sponsored an oral history project, in which more than a dozen professors interviewed those among the nearby African-American community for their family accounts of Quindaro.
 The history and legends of the settlement lived in stories told by their descendants and friends.
-Because of the brief life of Quindaro, it was not much documented in written records.
+Because of the brief life of Quindaro, it was little documented in written records.
 Public history projects have identified some new sources.

 In December 2007, the Kansas Humanities Council awarded a grant to the Concerned Citizens of Old Quindaro, Kansas City, for In Unity There is Strength: The African American Experience, an exhibit to interpret the history of former slaves who escaped to Quindaro from across the Missouri River in the mid-19th century.
-The exhibit was to address religious, educational, and business elements of the community which they created.
+The exhibit was to cover religious, educational, and business elements of the community they created.

-In 2018, Quindaro community stakeholders including historians, archeologists, scholars, and activists began resolving decades of struggle over how to strategically manage the historical site.
+In 2018, Quindaro community stakeholders including historians, archeologists, scholars, and activists began resolving decades of struggle over how to manage the historical site.